 in a smart growth consistent way.
 In order to promote transit oriented

-development the Patrick Administration will plan and construct transit
+development the Commonwealth will plan and construct transit

 infrastructure such as the South Coast Rail line to Fall River and New

 Bedford.
 It will also encourage local governments to zone for TOD

 by providing technical assistance and a model bylaw and other information